 ‘The Chase’ is a six-part story by Terry Nation on a 2-disc DVD set, with the story on Disc 1 and special features on Disc 2.
 It’s the third adventure with the Daleks and is one of my favourites.

 This is an interesting; comedic and adventurous take on the Daleks.
 It’s an enjoyable romp where the Doctor and his friends are being chased throughout time and space by the pepper-pots.
 It’s an exciting and wonderfully written ride (although most of it was by Dennis Spooner).

-I’ve had the DVD cover of ‘The Chase’ signed by Peter Purves at the ‘Dimensions 2013’ convention in Newcastle, October 2013.
-Peter makes his first appearance in ‘Doctor Who’, both as Morton Dill who visits New York City in the 1960s and as the new companion Steven Taylor.
+I’ve had the DVD cover of ‘The Chase’ signed by William Russell at the ‘London Comic Con Spring’ in March 2019 and by Peter Purves at the ‘Dimensions 2013’ convention in Newcastle, October 2013.
+Peter Purves makes his first appearance in ‘Doctor Who’, both as Morton Dill who visits New York City in the 1960s and as the new companion Steven Taylor.